 A person specification states the essential and desirable criteria for selection.
-Essential criteria can be defined as a qualification, skill or level of experience without which an individual will not be able to undertake the duties of the post and would include the need to speak Welsh in some posts as determined by the service area, taking into account the requirements of the Welsh Language Scheme and the Council's Linguistic Skills Strategy.
+Essential criteria can be defined as a qualification, skill or level of experience without which an individual will not be able to undertake the duties of the post and would include the need to speak Welsh fluently in some posts as determined by the service area.
+The ability to hold or acquire Level 1 Welsh Language Skills is now essential on all Council posts.
+If the ability to communicate through the medium of Welsh on a higher level is required then this will be noted in the person specification.
+Otherwise Welsh Language Skill Level 2-5 will be desirable on all posts.
+This will reflect the requirements of the Welsh Language Standards.
 A successful candidate should match all essential criteria.
 Care should be taken in choosing essential and desirable criteria, as it needs to be measurable and impartial.

 Drawing up the person specification allows the manager to profile the ideal person to fill the job.
 It is very important that the skills, aptitudes and knowledge included in the specification are related precisely to the needs of the job.
 The person specification helps the selection and subsequent interview to operate in a systematic way, as bias-free as possible.

-The person specification should not include statements that could be viewed as indirectly discriminatory to a person or group of people, for example, it should not state that the candidate must have the "ability to drive" unless the job being advertised required the candidate to drive a Council vehicle.
+The person specification should not include statements that could be viewed as indirectly discriminatory to a person or group of people, for example, it should not state that the candidate must have the "ability to drive" unless the job being advertised requires the candidate to drive as part of their duties.